voiestad/fileshare/README.md

-# fileshare
+# Fileshare
-A file sharing website written in Go
+A file sharing website written in Go.

+## DISCLAIMER!
+This program is currently in the early stages of development and is not ready for production usage.

 ## Developer
 **Vebjørn Øiestad**

 ## Running Application
 ```
 go run .
 ```